nsfcac/http-prompt/README.md

 **_redfish-prompt_** is a swift and robust tool capable of prompted navigation for communicating with custom API endpoints.
 + An interactive command line tool with auto-complete feature to navigate schema and interrogate an endpoint.
 + An automated traverser tool for navigating collections in a multi-level schema for a hypermedia API like Redfish.
-+ A promising tool for system mangers and network engineers to reach endpoints and handle critical parameters in data centers.
++ A promising tool for system mangers and network engineers to reach endpoints and handle critical parameters.

 ## Demo